-- (f) "Care Home" means a place that provides contracted care to an Awasis in the Custody of the Onisohkamakewak or an authority responsible for the administration of Awasis protection legislation in another province or territory of Canada and includes a secure home, a provincial foster home and a group home, but does not include a facility that primarily provides medical care, educational services or correctional services; - (g) "Care Provider" means a person who has primary responsibility for providing the day-to-day care of an Awasis, other than the Awasis's Parents, including persons who are Care Providers in accordance with the customs or traditions of Namês Sâkahikan; - (h) "Charter of Rights and Freedoms" means Part 1 of The Constitution Act, 1982; - (i) "Coordination Agreement" means an agreement between Sturgeon Lake Cree Nation and one or more of Canada, a province, a territory, or an IGB for one or more of the purposes set out in section 20(2) of the Federal Act, and includes an IGB Agreement; - (j) "Council" means the duly elected Namês Sâkahikan Chief and Council; - (k) "Court" includes any federal, provincial, or Indigenous administrative tribunal or court; - (1) "Cultural Continuity Plan" means a plan that addresses how cultural continuity with Namês Sâkahikan as set out in section 12.3 will be respected, supported and preserved; - (m) "Custody" includes guardianship; - (n) "Customary Care" means Preventive Services provided pursuant to section 14.6; - (o) "Day" means a calendar day ending at midnight, Alberta time; - (p) "Dispute Resolution Tribunal" or "Tribunal" means the Dispute Resolution Tribunal established by this Law;
+- (f) "Care Home" means a place that provides contracted care to an Awasis in the Custody of the Onisohkamakewak or an authority responsible for the administration of Awasis protection legislation in another province or territory of Canada and includes a secure home, a provincial foster home and a group home, but does not include a facility that primarily provides medical care, educational services or correctional services; - (g) "Care Provider" means a person who has primary responsibility for providing the day-to-day care of an Awasis, other than the Awasis's Parents, including persons who are Care Providers in accordance with the customs or traditions of Namês Sâkahikan; - (h) "Charter of Rights and Freedoms" means Part 1 of The Constitution Act, 1982; - (i) "Coordination Agreement" means an agreement as defined in the Federal Act, and includes a funding agreement; - (j) "Council" means the duly elected Namês Sâkahikan Chief and Council; - (k) "Court" includes any federal, provincial, or Indigenous administrative tribunal or court; - (l) "Cultural Continuity Plan" means a plan that addresses how cultural continuity with Namês Sâkahikan as set out in section 12.3 will be respected, supported and preserved; - (m) "Custody" includes guardianship; - (n) "Customary Care" means Preventive Services provided pursuant to section 14.6; - (o) "Day" means a calendar day ending at midnight, Alberta time; "Dispute Resolution Tribunal" or "Tribunal" means the Dispute Resolution Tribunal established by this Law; - (p) "Enacting Resolution" means a Resolution passed by Council enacting the Law;

-- (q) "Enacting Resolution" means a Resolution passed by Council enacting the Law; - (r) "Family" means the following: - (i) certain relatives of the Awasis, namely the mother, father, siblings, grandparents, cousins, aunts and uncles, whether by blood, cultural adoption, or marriage; - (ii) any person who, prior to the involvement of the Onisohkamakewak, assumed substantial responsibility for raising the Awasis; and - (iii) persons identified by the Awasis or other Nehiwayak; - (s) "Federal Act" means An Act respecting First Nations, Inuit and Metis Children, Youth and Families SC 2019 Chap.
-24 as am.; - (t) "First Nation" means a band as defined in the Indian Act RSC 1985 c.
-I-5; - (u) "IGB" means an indigenous governing body as defined in the Federal Act, and includes Council; - (v) "IGB Agreement" means an agreement between Council and the IGB of an Indigenous Community to provide reciprocal Awasis and Family Services to their respective members; - (w) "Indigenous" when used in respect of a person, also describes a First Nations person, an Inuk or a Metis person; - (x) "Intervention Services" means any services, including Awasis Protection Services, provided to an Awasis or Family under this Law, except approval of Care Homes; - (y) "Indigenous Community" means an Indigenous group, community, or people that holds rights recognized and affirmed by section 35 of The Constitution Act, 1982; - (z) "kanisokamakitwaw" means to remove an Awasis from the Custody of a person and place the Awasis in the Custody of the Onisohkamakewak;
+- (q) "Family" means the following: - (i) certain relatives of the Awasis, namely the mother, father, siblings, grandparents, cousins, aunts and uncles, whether by blood, cultural adoption, or marriage; - (ii) any person who, prior to the involvement of the Onisohkamakewak, assumed substantial responsibility for raising the Awasis; and - (iii) persons identified by the Awasis or other Nehiwayak; - (r) "Federal Act" means An Act respecting First Nations, Inuit and Metis Awasisak, Youth and Families SC 2019 Chap.
+24 as am.; - (s) "First Nation" means a band as defined in the Indian Act RSC 1985 c.
+I-5; - (t) "IGB" means an indigenous governing body as defined in the Federal Act, and includes Council; - (u) "IGB" means an indigenous governing body as defined in the Federal Act, and includes Council - (v) "IGB Agreement" means an agreement between Council and the IGB of an Indigenous Community to provide reciprocal Awasis and Family Services to their respective members; - (w) "Indigenous" when used in respect of a person, also describes a First Nations person, an Inuk or a Metis person; - (x) "Intervention Services" means any services, including Awasis Protection Services, provided to an Awasis or Family under this Law, except approval of Care Homes; - (y) "Indigenous Community" means an Indigenous group, community, or people that holds rights recognized and affirmed by section 35 of The Constitution Act, 1982; - (z) "kanisokamakitwaw" means to remove an Awasis from the Custody of a person and place the Awasis in the Custody of the